 An example is the Directive 2009/28/EC, which includes national binding targets for EU countries.
 This states that by 2020, at least 20% of EU’s final energy consumption should come from regenerative energy system.
 Furthermore, each Member State is required to reach a 10% share of biofuels in the overall use of transport fuels by 2020.

 At European level, there are also two directives referring to smart meter deployment.

 Directive 2006/32/EC: regulates the use of smart meters to increase energy efficiency and better inform customers about their consumption

 Directive 2009/72/EC: (Third Energy Package) encourages the implementation of smart grids, ‘in a way that encourages decentralized generation and energy efficiency’

 Problems within the implementation and operation of such systems can occur due to various regulations on integrating local energy systems in the national or international grid.

-(H. Lopes Ferreira et al., 2011)
+Regulations that apply to Local Energy Systems (H. Lopes Ferreira et al., 2011)

-Want to see our expert's advices about this solution?Log in
+Want to see our expert's advice about this Solution?Log in